abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ## .NET MAUI 7

 As you know, .NET MAUI is a cross-platform framework for creating native mobile and desktop applications by using C# and XAML.
-By using the .NET MAUI, apps can be developed that can run on Android, IOS, macOS and Windows from a single-code base.
+By using the .NET MAUI, apps that can run on Android, IOS, macOS and Windows from a single-code base can be developed.

 It’s a new technology, so it's evolving and the .NET MAUI team introduces good features with every release.